 Why We Like It: If you're constantly on the road, thanks to the high price of gas you're probably spending a fortune every year at the pump.
 With this card you could help to offset this cost with a whopping five points earned on every $1 you spend on gas, as well as three points for your supermarket purchases and one point on everything else.
 Penfed rewards can then be redeemed for gift cards, travel, and shopping purchases, making the high cost of gas a little less painful.

 The Bonus: Earn a $100 statement credit once you spend $1,500 with your card in your 90 days of account membership.

 The Rewards: Earn five points for gas purchases at the pump, three points for supermarket purchases and one point per $1 spent for all other purchases.
 New cardholders will also enjoy 0 percent intro APR on balance transfers for 12 months (then, 11.99% to 17.99% when you open your account, based on your credit worthiness.* Your APR will vary with the market based on the Prime Rate.).
+If you take advantage of this balance transfer, you will immediately be charged interest on all purchases made with your credit card unless you pay the entire account balance, including balance transfers, in full each month by the payment due date.
 Read our full review of the PenFed Platinum Rewards Visa Signature® Card.

 Annual Fee: $0